-All human-subject research, and all other activities that in part involve human-subject research, regardless of sponsorship/funding, must be reviewed and approved by the UC Merced IRB, or registered exempt by the Office of Research Compliance and Integrity - IRB Office before initiation.
-For additional information, please visit: http://rci.ucmerced.edu/human-subjects-protections-irb/faqs.
+All human-subject research and all other activities that in part involve human-subject research, regardless of sponsorship/funding, must be reviewed and approved by the UC Merced Institutional Review Board before initiation.
+For additional information, please visit: https://rci.ucmerced.edu/irb

 What are the grant proposal criteria?

-• Innovation: Proposals will specifically describe a new, high impact, collaborative, experimental and/or sustainable approach to enhancing and/or addressing an area of campus climate.
+- Innovation: Proposals will describe a new, high impact, collaborative, experimental and/or sustainable approach to enhancing and/or addressing an area of campus climate.

-• Impact: Proposals will (1) specifically describe the expected difference(s) the project will make on the issues addressed, the audience(s) it will serve, and the number of people it will affect and (2) specifically describe and include supporting impact data from documented climate surveys, findings or statistics.
+- Impact: Proposals will (1) detail the expected difference(s) the project will make on the issues addressed, the audience(s) it will serve, and the number of people it will affect and (2) include supporting impact data from documented climate surveys, findings or statistics.

-• Collaboration: Proposals will specifically describe how the project will bring together two or more campus entities, advance mutual goals and/or share knowledge; and will specifically identify how the project will be integrated into the activities of teaching, research or public service.
+- Collaboration: Proposals will identify how the project will bring together two or more campus entities, advance mutual goals and/or share knowledge and specifically identify how the project will be integrated into the activities of teaching, research or public service.

-• Project Leadership: Proposals will specifically describe the leadership, capacity and qualifications of the individual or group to implement the project and will specifically describe how each individual will implement the components of the project.
-Project Managers must be good standing with the University.
+- Project Leadership: Proposals will detail the leadership, capacity and qualifications of the individual or group to implement the project and will specifically describe how each individual will implement the components of the project.
+Project managers must be in good standing with the university.

-• Budget Justification: The Budget Form is complete, detailed, data-driven and provides specific information as to why each item is requested.
+- Budget Justification: The Budget form is complete, detailed, data driven and provides specific information about why each item is requested.